jpegleg/enchantress/README.md

 As of v0.1.7: Enchantress adds an optional "mode" value to the enchantress.toml which is checked during decryption to ensure that the decryption mode matches the encryption mode.

-As if v0.1.8: There is an option `km.toml` file that if present in pwd will replace password input, using the config value from `key_material` as the password input.
+As if v0.1.8: There is an option `file_password.toml` file that if present in pwd will replace password input, using the config value from `enchantress_password` as the password input.

 ## Installing